-If the voltage and current corresponding to this situation are denoted by Vm and Im and then the maximum useful power is VmIm.
+If the voltage and current corresponding to this situation is denoted by Vm and I’m and then the maximum useful power is VmIm.
 The ratio of the maximum useful power to the ideal power is called the full factor (k).
 Typical values of these factors for a silicon cell are:

 Voc = 450 to 400 mV; Ioc = 30 to 50 mA/cm2, K = 0.65 to 0.80.

 Solar cells in the form of thin films or wafers convert from 3% to less than 30% of incident solar energy into d.c. electricity.
-Connection of such cells into series-parallel configurations permits the design of solar panels’ with high voltages as high as several kilovolts.
+The connection of such cells into series-parallel configurations permits the design of solar panels with high voltages as high as several kilovolts.

 Applications of Solar Cells